clouddan4/amiga2/README.md

 Original source skelton is 'Turbo Graphics (PC-9801) by Anzai Tosihiro' and
  'Computer Graphics (SMC-777) by Anzai Tosihiro' .

-recently, UNZ(FM-TOWNS emulator) was upgrated, and can running EMM386.EXE .
+recently, UNZ(FM-TOWNS emulator) was upgrated, and can running 'EMM386.EXE'.
 so, I can update (& bugfix) this program.

 in the future, I want to run this program on DOSBOX(& TP7).
- and, use 256color(or, mix multiple 16color-anims to 256color-GIFAnim)
+ and, use 256color(or, mix multiple 16color-anims to 256color-GIFAnim).
- but I don't have VGA know-how....(T_T)
+ but I don't have VGA know-how....(T_T).
 (once at a time, I bought Delphi3 for windows. and, I was discouraged.)

 ---